 Whether you have never flown to AirVenture in the past, or if you are an AirVenture veteran, the procedures to fly into Oshkosh during AirVenture week are some of the most non-standard that you’ll encounter as a VFR pilot.
-Since pilots typically only utilize these procedures once a year, everyone could benefit from a refresher.
-PilotEdge’s SimVenture provides a means for real pilots to practice their arrival and departure just 1-2 weeks before AirVenture, using their flight simulator, while becoming comfortable and familiar with the Notice procedures.
+Since pilots typically only utilize these procedures once a year, everyone can benefit from a refresher.
+PilotEdge’s SimVenture will provide a means for real pilots to practice their arrival and departure just 1-2 weeks before AirVenture, using their flight simulator, while becoming comfortable and familiar with the Notice procedures.
 This will build confidence and familiarization which contributes to a safer real flight to AirVenture.

 Flight Simulator Enthusiasts